 Bretylol Side Effects

-Note: This page contains information about the side effects of bretylium.
-Some of the dosage forms included on this document may not apply to the brand name Bretylol.
+Note: This document contains side effect information about bretylium.
+Some of the dosage forms listed on this page may not apply to the brand name Bretylol.

 Applies to bretylium: injectable solution, intravenous solution

 Postural hypotension has occurred in most patients and was usually reversible with volume expansion or catecholamine infusion such as dopamine or epinephrine.
 It is recommended that patients remain supine until blood pressure changes stabilize.
 Some degree of supine hypotension occurred in approximately 50% of patients.
 The degree of hypotension did not appear to be dose-related and discontinuation was usually not required.

 Bretylium administration causes an initial release of norepinephrine which may result in increased blood pressure or aggravation of arrhythmias.
 These effects are usually transient and do not generally require discontinuation of bretylium (the active ingredient contained in Bretylol) [Ref]